Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/config-transform.md

 All base configuration files are in the folder **Configurations**.

-When building the solution a configuration file mathing the current configuration (if it exists) is applied as [Xdt-transforms](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx) to the base configuration file.
+When building the solution a configuration file matching the current configuration (if it exists) is applied as [Xdt-transforms](https://msdn.microsoft.com/en-us/library/dd465326(v=vs.110).aspx) to the base configuration file.

 By default .Debug-files are ignored to each developer can have their own configuration (e.g. database connection strings or Find-index).